 Attendance - Roseville Area Schools Procedures

-Minnesota Department of Health's Are Your Kids Ready for School? is Minnesota’s School Immunization Law.
+Minnesota Department of Health's Are Your Kids Ready for School? for 2013-2014? is Minnesota’s School Immunization Law.

-Minnesota Department of Health Pupil Immunization Record.
+Minnesota Department of Health Pupil Immunization Form for 2013-2014.
 The Pupil Immunization Record is the official document for recording immunizations and objections.

 Our school district works together with the Ramsey County Attorney and their Truancy Intervention Program (TIP) to assist families and students when the school has identified attendance concerns.
 For more information about Minnesota's compulsory attendance law, importance of attendance, and the TIP and Family TIP (FTIP), please go to their web site.